areenberg/MDPSolver/README.md

 ## Switching between VI, PI and MPI

-Class `modifiedPolicyIteration` contains *three* different optimization algorithms.
+Class `modifiedPolicyIteration` takes *three* different optimization algorithms.
 These are:

-* Value Iteration (VI): `"VI"`
+* Value Iteration (VI): "VI".

-* Policy Iteration (PI): `"PI"`
+* Policy Iteration (PI): "PI".

-* Modified Policy Iteration (MPI): `"MPI"`
+* Modified Policy Iteration (MPI): "MPI".

-The user can easily switch between these algorithms through `string algorithm` (e.g. `string algorithm = "VI";` to choose VI).
+The user can easily switch between these algorithms with the string `algorithm` (e.g. to choose VI `string algorithm = "VI";`).
+When MPI is chosen, the user is required to specify the number of *partial evaluation* iterations.
+This is specified with the integer `parIterLim` (e.g. to conduct 100 partial evaluation iterations `int parIterLim = 100;`).

-Note that all three algorithms will yield an epsilon-optimal policy (even PI), and they are all "designed" for large problems.
+Note that all three algorithms will yield an epsilon-optimal policy.
+Even PI will derive the value of the policy numerically based on the update-method and epsilon (tolerance) specified by the user.
+We have implemented the algorithms in this way to make the solver suitable for large MDP problems.

 ## Update method

-On how to choose the value update method.
+Class `modifiedPolicyIteration` takes *three* value update methods.
+These are:

+* Standard: "Standard".

+* Gauss-Seidel: "GS".

+* Successive Over-Relaxation: "SOR".

+The user can switch between these methods with the string `update` (e.g. to use standard value updates `string update = "Standard";`).
+Note that if `string update = "SOR";` the user is required to specify the relaxation (sometimes denoted omega in the literature) with the double `SORrelaxation` (e.g. to set the relxation to 1.1 `double SORrelaxation = 1.1;`).

 ## Stopping criteria

-The stopping criteria is automatically selected ...
+The stopping criteria is automatically selected, and the solver is equipped with both a regular *supremum norm* and a *span seminorm* when convergence is evaluated.
+Span seminorm often terminates the algorithm earlier than the supremum norm, but only applies when the algorithm uses standard value updates.
+Thus, the solver will always employ the span seminorm when standard updates are selected by the user (i.e. when `string update = "Standard";`); otherwise the solver will use the supremum norm.

 # Writing your own `Model` class